redoxsysbio/Redox-sensor-quantification/README.md

 ## Live notebook instance

-Note that a live notebook instance to calculate signal parameters, using the [JupyterLite](https://jupyterlite.readthedocs.io/) framework, is provided here: https://redoxsysbio.github.io/signalparameters
+For convenience, a live notebook instance to calculate signal parameters, using the [JupyterLite](https://jupyterlite.readthedocs.io/) framework, is provided.
+This does not require the setting up of a Python environment on your own computer and just runs as a web page in the browser.
+See here:
+https://redoxsysbio.github.io/signalparameters